IgorSabo/GitHubTool/README.md

 Application has following commands at users disposal:
 Attributes displayed in <> are optional

-- list <language> <-n X> This command will return X number of public repositories (and display various attributes regarding them) written in java language.
-Format response and displayed attributes and are configurable through earlier explained usage of property files.
+- list &lt;language&gt; &lt;-n X&gt; This command will return X number of public repositories (and display various attributes regarding them) written in java language.
+Format response and displayed attributes and are configurable through earlier explained usage of property files.<br>
   example: list java -n 5
-- desc <id1 id2 id3...idX> This command will return various information about X number of public repositories.
+- desc &lt;id1 id2 id3...idX&gt; This command will return various information about X number of public repositories.
 Format response and displayed attributes and are configurable through earlier explained usage of property files.
-If a user does not provide parameters after desc command, application will display information about desc command usage.
+If a user does not provide parameters after desc command, application will display information about desc command usage.<br>
+  example desc 3140398 507775
 - exit Terminates the application
 - reinitialize_configs Command that enables us to update application configuration and display configuration by changing the values from previously mentioned property files.
 Application restart is not needed is reinitialize_configs command is called after files are saved.